dylan-lang/dylan-programming-book/source/perform.rst

 ---------------

 Dylan is a dynamic language — everything in Dylan is defined in terms of a dynamic *execution model*.
-As we saw in ` <offset.htm#10035>`_, the execution model of how a method is chosen when a generic function is called with a particular set of arguments is highly dynamic: the arguments are evaluated; the types of the arguments are determined; the applicable methods are found and sorted according to specificity; and,
+As we saw in :ref:`offset-method-dispatch`, the execution model of how a method is chosen when a generic function is called with a particular set of arguments is highly dynamic: the arguments are evaluated; the types of the arguments are determined; the applicable methods are found and sorted according to specificity; and,